thomd/lepidoptera/README.md

           ├─ ...
           └─ a folder

-Much more easy is to use a generator generator which generates the above structure:
+Much more easy is to use a generator generator which generates the above code generator stub into `~/.butterfly`:

+    $ butterfly -n <type-of-code-generator>
-    $ butterfly code:generator <name-of-code-generator>
+    $ butterfly -n <code-generator-group> <type-of-code-generator>

 Integrated Code Generators
 ==========================